davispacheco/minicurso/README.md

 # minicurso
-minicurso do Catalisa 2022 - Como consumir a API do Rick and Mordi.
+Minicurso do Catalisa 2022 - Como consumir a API do Rick and Morti.